Updated: Feb 6

 Overall, beekeeping is a fascinating and unique hobby with a great community with even better benefits if you love honey.
 If you have an interest in bees and bee keeping I would recommend a beekeeper tasting day to learn and experience what it’s really like keeping bees.
 Even if you don’t want to become a beekeeper you can still learn a ton about how they are cared for.
 Additionally, you can still help hundreds of solitary bees in your back garden, so check out my other posts on that.

-There can many steps to help bees without invest a lot of time and money in becoming a full time beekeeper or devoting your life to their development.
-There are many easy measures you can take that will contribute to their success.
-Here are a few of them:
+There can many steps to helping bees without invest a lot of time and money in becoming a full time beekeeper or devoting your life to their development.
+Although there is the famous honey bees there are actually nearly 20,000 different types.
+In the UK the majorities are solitary bees like the Bumblebee, which do not live in large colonies.
+There are many easy measures you can take that will contribute to bees success and increasing there numbers but here are a few of them:

 Try not to kill them:

 Sounds silly I know but a lot of people are afraid of bees and more so getting stung by them.
 This is completely rational but that doesn’t mean you should swat, hit or squash them or take a hose to their nest because you think they are too close to your house or your space.
-The very least thing you can do is leave the bees be and if they have intruded too much then get a professional bee keeper who will often be happy to collect the bees to take them to a safer and better place for them to start a colony.
+At the very least the best thing you can do is leave the bees be.
+If they have intruded too much then get a professional bee keeper who will often be happy to collect the bees to take them to a safer and better place for them to start a colony.
+Remember bees live everywhere outside, so we are sharing our space with them.

-Now, this doesn’t have to be a hive in your back garden but there is more than one type of bee (solitary bees).
+Now, this doesn’t have to be a hive in your back garden but there is more than one type of bee.
 You may have seen them in shops but you can get small bug huts, which is great for solitary bees.
-Otherwise, you could take up bee keeping and invest in a bee hut.
+Otherwise, you could take up bee keeping and invest in a bee hive.
 Before you panic though, investing in a bug hut does not invite a swarm of bees in your back garden but provides a habitat for insect to rest and stay.
 This includes insect that pollinate your garden, importantly the solitary bees, which make up over 90% of the UK’s bee species.
 Look for a spot that catches the sun in the morning but remains a shady and cool place all day, which gives cover from predators (birds, snakes, rats).
 Also, ensure that the bug hut sits in a position it will not receive too much rain and allows for water to drip away and not sit, which could potentially drown the occupants.
+Many bees will also lay their larva in this, so you are supporting the next generation of bees.

 Support your local beekeeper: